-For 2020, the target of Enterprise Business Group is to strengthen the established partnerships and focus more on Danish enterprise and society digitalization transformation.
-Huawei Denmark already has certain initial cooperation with Danish AI companies to support Danish enterprises for efficiency improvement.
-Revenue is expected to increase.
+For 2021, the target of Enterprise Business Group is to continue the strengthening of the partnerships and continue focus on Danish enterprise and society digitalization transformation.
+For this purpose, Huawei Denmark already has cooperation with Nordic AI companies to support Danish enterprises for efficiency improvement.
+The revenue is expected to increase.